nualagr/the-lord-of-the-rings-game/README.md

 *For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.*

-**Level Options** - On the entry page the user can choose their level of difficulty - easy, medium or hard, which determines the number of cards displayed - 8, 12 or 16 respectively.
+**Opening Modal** - Outlines the rules of the game and explains what is needed in order to advance to the next level.

-**Playing Cards** - The chosen number of playing cards, 8, 12 or 16 are displayed face down in a grid formation.
+**Playing Cards** - The playing cards, 8 (round one), 12 (round two) or 16 (round three) are displayed face down in a grid formation.
 A uniform back-of-card image makes it obvious to the user that the cards are face down.

 The Lord of the Rings **themed character images** created in [SP-Studio](https://www.sp-studio.de/) are displayed once the card is clicked.